Gemba/skyscraper/docs/CACHE.md

 ##### marquee

-Marquee image filename for a game (file stored below `marquees` subfolder)
+Marquee image filename for a game (file stored below `marquees` subfolder).
+Historically this artwork contained the game title and the manufacturer.
+It was shown above the screen of an arcade machine.

 ##### texture